msftjosh/cam-image-blob-uploader/README.md

 ## Usage
 - Ensure all Pre-Requisites are met
-- In your target storge account create a [blob container](https://learn.microsoft.com/en-us/azure/storage/blobs/blob-containers-portal#create-a-container)
+- In your target storge account create a [blob container](https://learn.microsoft.com/en-us/azure/storage/blobs/blob-containers-portal#create-a-container).
 - Create a [SAS token for your blob container](https://learn.microsoft.com/en-us/rest/api/storageservices/create-account-sas) it will be used in the next step.
-- Configure an environment Variable to pass the SAS URL to the script (Recommended: Call the variable: `AZURE_STORAGE_CONNECTION_STRING` if you use a different environment variable name then be sure to update the config.yaml.
+- Configure an environment Variable to pass the SAS URL to the script (Recommended: name the variable: `AZURE_STORAGE_CONNECTION_STRING` if you use a different environment variable name then be sure to update the config.yaml.
   Example:
   ```
   export AZURE_STORAGE_CONNECTION_STRING="DefaultEndpointsProtocol=https;AccountName=<storage-account-name>;AccountKey=<key>;EndpointSuffix=core.windows.net"
   ```
-- Like you did with the Storage Account connection string configure an environment variable for each camera ensuring the variable name matches what you defined in the config.yaml for each camera
+- Configure an connection string environment variable for each camera.
-  Example (be sure to set the URL to match with your specific Camera's image URL):
+  Example (be sure to set the URL to match with your specific Camera's static image URL):
   ```
   export CAMERA1_CONNECTION_STRING="https://<username>:<password>@10.20.30.101/tmpfs/auto.jpg"
   export CAMERA2_CONNECTION_STRING="https://<username>:<password>@10.20.30.102/tmpfs/auto.jpg"